 Folder Visible: The users with the Folder Visible role and only see the folder.

-The shared folder is the place where you can share the important document, reports and other information that is crucial for the business.
+Open a shared folder in Outlook which allow users to share the important document, reports and other information that is crucial for the business.
 In any case if the account become corrupt, then the information present in the shared folder will also lost.
 To make your Outlook data more secure, you should use a professional PST repair software that can recover all the information from the PST and restore them back in Outlook.